Parts of a river and their definitions. What is a river? Parts of a river and their definitions River system - feature - length

 source

-The source can be
+The source may be

-- spring - swamp - lake - glacier in the mountains
+— spring-swamp-lake-glacier in the mountains

 source